 As a runner, you get used to pushing through discomfort.
 But there’s a big difference between the satisfying ache of a workout well done and the kind of pain that signals a problem.
 Learning to tell them apart is one of the most important skills you can develop.
 While recovery tools are fantastic for managing everyday soreness, they can’t fix an underlying injury.
 Paying attention to your body’s warning signs is the key to a long and healthy running journey.

-Signs Your Recovery Isn’t Working
+Warning Signs Your Body Isn’t Recovering

 It’s normal to feel sore after a long run, but that feeling should fade.
 If it doesn’t, your body might be telling you something isn’t right.
 One of the clearest signs is persistent pain that doesn’t improve with rest or even gets worse.
 You might also notice that you’ve hit a wall; despite sticking to your training plan, you aren’t getting stronger or improving your range of motion.
 Recovery is mental, too.
 If you feel constantly drained, unmotivated, or mentally foggy, it could mean your body isn’t getting the rest it needs to bounce back from your workouts.